Trysull: Workhouse

-The original poorhouse for Trysull was based on The Green and was in use by the 1770s but was derelict by the 1840s.
+The original poorhouse for Trysull was built on The Green and was in use by the 1770s but was derelict by the 1840s.

 On 10 February 1859 the Birmingham Daily Post reported that "On Tuesday last, at the ordinary meeting of the Board of Guardians, Lord Wrottesley in the chair, the contract for the erection of the new workhouse for the Seisdon Union was signed.
 The site is on an eminence overlooking the village of Trysull.
 The contractor for the work is Mr. Heveningham, and it will be carried out under the superintendence of Mr. Bidlake."

 The new Seisdon Poor Law Union workhouse was erected at Awbridge, to the north-east of Trysull, to accommodate 120 inmates, but with enlargement this number rose to 350.
 The boardroom also served as the Chamber for Seisdon Rural District Council.

-After its closure in the 1930s, some parts of the building were used by local businesses, including an egg packing station in World War II through to the 1960s, but the buildings were largely destroyed following a fire in 1964.
+After its closure in 1936, some parts of the building were used by the Ministry of Food as an egg packing station from 1942 during World War II.
+Mr Harris, a Bridgnorth egg wholesaler, bought the building in 1959 for his egg packing station.

+The buildings were largely destroyed following a fire in 1964 leaving the ruins of the buildings that are seen today.